claymeng/hearTV-Android-Library/README.md

 ```

 **`HTVIntentSourceListChanged`**
 Use `public String[] getSourceList(boolean includeHiddenSources)` to retrieve the currently available audio sources.
 Normally, `includeHiddenSources` should be `false`.
+This intent includes a boolean intent extra called `HTVIntentExtraSourceListWasReset` that indicates whether the source list was reset prior to this update.

 **`HTVIntentNoSourcesFound`**
 When this intent is broadcast, display a message to the user.
 The contents of the message are defined by two string intent extras: `HTVIntentExtraMessage1` and `HTVIntentExtraMessage2`.